 If a member dies in flexi-access drawdown with no remaining dependents, it is possible for a charity lump sum death benefit to be paid to a charity.
 The charity must be one that was nominated by the member prior to their death.
 Such a lump sum would be paid tax-free with no lifetime allowance test being carried out.

+Since 6 April 2015 death benefits can be paid to a dependent, nominee or successor.
 More information on death benefits and who they can be paid to can be found in our ‘Death benefits’ FAQs.

 Flexi-access drawdown is the only drawdown option available for new drawdown arrangements set up from 6 April 2015.
 The flexibility of being able to take unlimited but taxable withdrawals combined with the options available to pass funds on after death means that flexi-access drawdown is an attractive option when taking pension benefits from a money purchase arrangement.
 However, it isn’t available from every scheme or every provider and there may be minimum fund sizes to meet for setting up a flexi-access drawdown arrangement.
 Anyone thinking of putting funds into flexi-access drawdown may not only have to decide if it is the right option for them but also work out how to access it from where their existing funds are held.